dragos/blog/source/_posts/2016-02-15-scalasphere-impressions.md

 As the first day drew to a close and my tired brain was dreaming of a beer to wash it all out, there was "one more thing" to be done: since all Eclipse plugin developers were under the same roof, we'd have a planning session.

-What happened instead became be **the highlight** of this conference: we had an all-hands meeting with practically all tool authors in the same room!
+What happened instead became **the highlight** of this conference: we had an all-hands meeting with practically all tool authors in the same room!
 IntelliJ, Ensime, Scala.Meta, Eclipse, Scala Refactoring and even Dotty were up to some serious brainstorming for the greater Scala good!

 It all stated with the stringent problem of Scala refactorings: how can we improve their reliabilty, in the short-term and the long-term?